nexssp/cli/README.md

 ### Known Issues

-When you use nexss PROGRAMMER project, there is an issue with execute file in the src/ folder.
-It will not work: nexss file.php, you need to run it from main folder eg. nexss src/file.php
+~~When you use nexss PROGRAMMER project, there is an issue with execute file in the src/ folder.
+It will not work: nexss file.php, you need to run it from main folder eg. nexss src/file.php~~ **FIXED**

 ## Useful links

 For Stdin, Stdout, Stderr in Nexss PROGRAMMER is JSON for default templates however you can use the format as you like XML, etc.

-(http://json.org/) - Examples of many implementations of JSON
+<http://json.org/> - Examples of many implementations of JSON

 ## Troubleshooting